 About Teva Pharmaceutical

-Teva Pharmaceutical (TEVA) is a world leader in the generic pharmaceutical industry.
-The company also deals with innovative pharmaceuticals, for which the focus areas include treatment products for central nervous system and respiratory conditions.
+Teva Pharmaceutical Industries (TEVA) is a world leader in the generic pharmaceuticals industry.
+The company also deals with innovative pharmaceuticals where the focus areas include the central nervous system and respiratory issues.
+Nearly 45% of Teva’s total revenues come from US markets, while 32% of its revenues come from European markets.